IPP 4 – Data Security

 - other negative consequences of implementing the ‘step’ (including any adverse impact it may have on the availability of the information to its intended user).

 The potential impact of a security breach

-As noted earlier, when assessing the ‘reasonableness’ of the steps that organisations intend to implement, organisations need to consider the potential harm to individuals arising from a potential breach of their personal information.
+As noted above, when assessing the ‘reasonableness’ of the steps that organisations intend to implement, organisations need to consider the potential harm to individuals which could arise from a breach of their personal information.

 The likelihood of a security breach occurring

 If a security breach has occurred and organisations are consulting these guidelines to determine if their security measures were reasonable or not, organisations could ask themselves:

 - Were the security measures in place proportionate and appropriate to how likely the security breach was?

 These questions should help on organisation reflect on the reasonability of its ‘steps’ to securing the information.

 The type and amount of the personal information